mahima-manik/MGCoin/README.md

 4. The stake reward vesting should last 60 months for the 10 percent allocation.

 Questions:
-1. Can one address submit more than one stakes?
+1. Can one address submit more than one stakes? -> No, cannot withdraw anything for 28 days
-2. Can a stake amount be partially withdrawn?
+2. Can a stake amount be partially withdrawn? -> Yes, upto 25%
 3. What is staking allocation (10% of total supply)?
 4. What is reward strategy?
 10% of amount staked every month for 60 months?
-Example: if someone staked 100rdc, by end of 60 months - 600 rdc is rewarded (10 rdc every month)
+Example: if someone staked 100rdc, by end of 60 months - 600 rdc is rewarded (10 rdc every month):
 5. Can owner unstake when some reward is already given?
 Example: 100 rdc staked, 10 months passed (100 rdc rewarded),  on unstake(), owner should be given 25 rdc over 4 weeks?

 Approach 1